 - Complete the sentence: “I wish I had something to share …”

-- If you would become good friends, what would be important for other to know?
+- If we would become good friends, what would be important for other to know?

 - Tell the other person what you like about him, but very honest.
 Something that you would not normally say to a person you just met.